Papertrail: Pre-release

-The film was promoted to industry professionals at the 1997 Cannes Film Market by Noble House, and at the 1997 MIFED in Milan, Italy, where its sales representative was the fledgling Shoreline Entertainment.
+The film was promoted to industry professionals at the 1997 Cannes Film Market by Noble House, and at the 1997 MIFED (Mercato internazionale del film e del documentario) in Milan, Italy, where its sales representative was the fledgling Shoreline Entertainment.

 Theatrical

 Papertrail opened in limited release in Toronto on September 11, 1998, through Cineplex Odeon.

 Home media

 In the U.S., the film premiered on VHS and DVD on 29 September 1998.
 On Canadian and U.S. home video, the film was published by Lions Gate Entertainment via their Avalanche Home Entertainment label, and the title was changed to Trail of a Serial Killer.

 Reception

 Papertrail has received mixed reviews.
 Robert Cettl, author of the book Serial Killer Cinema: An Analytical Filmography, described the film as a marriage of the group therapy setting seen in Color of Night, Schizoid and Canada's Phobia, with aesthetics drawn from Seven.
 He granted that, while not up to the genre's best, it was "stylish in the expected brooding manner of such derivative works as Bone Daddy [in which Hawkes has a minor role] and Resurrection."
 Canadian media watchdog Mediafilm was along the same lines.
 It deemed that the film boasted "average performances and direction", while offering "a well-maintained suspense, but a botched finale" and "the usual cliches".